HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <td>The Primary Residential Address for a patient must be a residential address (EM04008)</td>
 <td>Mandatory</td></tr>

-<tr><td>NHI-Add-error-5</td>
+<tr><td>NHI-Create-Patient-error-5</td>
-<td>Application will show the correct error when attempting to add a patient with the supplied address as the primary residential address</td>
+<td>Application will show the correct error when attempting to create a patient with the supplied address as the primary residential address</td>
 <td>Address to add for patient:<br />
 Street address: 12 Streetaddress Road<br />
 Town/City: Fictionville<br />